Juizes-MTG-Portugal/Juizes-MTG-Portugal.github.io/docs/_posts/2023-11-15-multiplayer-addendum-magic-tournament-rules.markdown

 Then, the first player that proposed the earliest point in the loop is considered to be requesting priority to interrupt the shortcut created by the loop.

-This process follows the same rules specified in MSTR 4.2A.
+This process follows the same rules specified in MAMTR 4.2A.

 # 5. Tournament Violations